| |

 With a binder theme picked, you can customize each page with all of the information a sub could need.
 You might choose to add some additional stuff or take out some pages.
 Perfect!
 Make it yours.

-This is what I like to include.
+This is what I like to include in my sub binder.

 Welcome Notes